erick4556/metadata-extraction-slr/Paper Selection/README.md

 - **Excluded**: 0 (all 68 met the inclusion criteria)
 - **Evaluation method**: Formal application of inclusion criteria (IC1-IC4) and exclusion criteria (EC1-EC4)

-## Documentation
+## Documentation Files

-The selection process is documented in:
+The selection process is documented in the following Excel files:

-- Screening decisions recorded in annotation sheets
-- Deduplication summary statistics
-- Screening phase summaries
+* **`Raw_Search.xlsx`** - Contains all 8,398 initial records retrieved from the six databases and search engines
+* **`Deduplicated_Records.xlsx`** - Contains 7,678 unique records after duplicate removal
+* **`Title_Screening.xlsx`** - Contains 565 records that passed title screening
+* **`Abstract_Screening.xlsx`** - Contains 68 records that passed abstract screening

+Each file documents the screening decisions, deduplication statistics, and phase summaries for full transparency and reproducibility.

 ## Transparency